-Kung-fu kicks, biggest Bundesliga wins, Champions League final drama and Lewandowski vs. Batshuayi: Matchday 28's headline encounter between Bayern Munich and Borussia Dortmund will surely add another intriguing chapter to Der Klassiker folklore.
+Kung-fu kicks, biggest Bundesliga wins, Champions League final drama and Lewandowski vs. Alcacer: Matchday 11's headline encounter between Borussia Dortmund and Bayern Munich will surely add another intriguing chapter to Der Klassiker folklore.

 bundesliga.com has delved into the past of one of European football's most mouthwatering match-ups, dusting off the history books to bring you ten facts that will keep your excitement on the boil as we continue the countdown to Der Klassiker.

 All in all, the Bavarians hold the edge over Dortmund, with 45 Bundesliga wins to BVB's 24, and Bayern have failed to win only twice and lost just once - 1-0 in November 2016 - in their eight most recent encounters.
 Goal difference in those Bundesliga games is heavily weighted in favour of the reigning champions, who have netted 188 times to Dortmund's 119, including six without reply in the duo's last meeting.